PatrLind/node-any-db-mssql/README.md

 - `type`
 - `value`

-Where type is a Tedious type object, which can be obtained through `getType('typeName')` function, also provided by this module. aside from "native" types used by Tedious and MSSQL, following "generic" types are recognized:
+Where type is a Tedious type object, which can be obtained through call to `getType('typeName')` function, also provided by this module.
+Aside from "native" types used by Tedious and MSSQL, following "generic" types are recognized:

 - `integer`
 - `float`